anand700/Database/README.md

 Introduction - Partial Database
 ****************************************************************************************
 Consists of the following components:
-1. Storage Manager
+1. Storage Manager -

-2. Record Manager
+2. Record Manager - Record Manager is an application that handles tables with a fixed schema where clients can insert records, delete records, update records, and scan through the records in a table.
+We have implemented optional extension Tids and tombstone in our project.

 3. Buffer Manager - Buffer Manager is an application that manages a buffer of blocks in memory including reading/flushing to disk and block replacement.(flushing blocks to disk to make space for reading new blocks from disk)